 Definitely, the best time to harvest Blue Lake Bush Beans is in the morning when their sugar level is highest.

-Hope you find this article useful.
+I hope you find this helpful article.
 Need more information about harvesting green beans?
-Please don’t hesitate to contact us.
+Please don’t hesitate to leave a comment below to The Garden Style Community.